Reference¶

 In complex models, or models with many iterations, the

-can gather a lot of information quickly.
-It is often best toclear()
+detailscan gather a lot of information quickly.
+It is often best toclear()or otherwise reset thedetailsfrequently.A

 - trace¶